meltyourface/blank/posts/Ritual/Astral-Communication-Ritual-Guidelines-for-Connecting-with-Beneficial-Spirits/index.md

 ## The Ritual of Astral Communion

-Objective: To beckon and communicate with benevolent spirits from the astral realm.
+**Objective**: To beckon and communicate with benevolent spirits from the astral realm.

 ### I. Preparations
  A. Location